sagarreddypatil/rocket-test-stand/README.md

 The connection drops are a little unbearable if the wireless connection is slow, and for some reason, does not work very well on mobile hotspots.

 Here are some flaws with this cocde:
- - Uses TCP because I didn't want any data loss because the onboard data logging is kinda meh
+ - Uses TCP because I didn't want any data loss.
+I didn't bother changing it after implementing onboard data logging.
  - Uses an Electron app to recieve the data instead of something like LabView, mostly because I have never used LabView.
  - Needs a really strong network connection(probably because of the TCP)
  - Writes data logs as a CSV string instead of binary, because I really didn't want to figure out how to serialize and deserialze binary accross platforms.